naufq/coding_exercise/readme.md

 - Assuming that the client only needs to store the most recent service status to ascertain current app health
 - It is assumed that this script will be scheduled on the concerning machines.
 Hence, it will run once, write the status to file, execute API to index the results into ES, and terminate.
 - Service names are hardcoded into the file
+- The json_payloads folder will be created in the working dir

 ### b) Web service to write and read app status
 #### Filename `app.py`